drou0302/CapiPy/README.md

 MODULE 1.1: QUATERNARY STRUCTURE DETERMINATION: with a monomeric model created, this module allows the user to select a template from the PDB dataset to create a different quaternary assembly.

 MODULE 3.1: CLUSTER DISTANCE: once the clusters have been identified, similar to the last part of the third module, this allows the calculation of the distance between the clusters and any user-specified position in the query protein.

+## Technologies:
+*Python 3.7 or later including:
+**biopython 1.77
+**metapub 0.5.5
+**more-itertools 8.4.0
+**numpy 1.19.0
+**PySimpleGUI 4.29.0
+## Setup:
+To run CapiPy, install it locally by unpacking the content of the downloaded zip file.
+* If your OS is Windows, double click on the Install_CapiPy.bat and follow the instructions.
+* If your OS is Linux-based or MacOS, open a terminal window and type:
+'''
+$ cd ../CapiPy-main
+$ chmod +x Install_CapiPy.sh
+$ ./Install_CapiPy.sh
+'''